ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
 Because he lost his domain in a phishing attack!

-2. Why did the cyber security expert bring a ladder to work?
-Because he heard the system had a lot of firewalls!
+2. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25!

-4. Why did the software engineer quit his job?
-Because he couldn't C# himself doing it anymore!
+4. Why don't programmers like nature?
+Because they prefer the comfort of their own shell!

 [
-Mon Oct 16 01:09:06 UTC 2023
+Tue Oct 17 01:08:18 UTC 2023
  ]